π Start the Application

 You have two options to start the application.

-By far, the easiest way to start the application is to run it in a codespace.
-A codespace is a cloud-hosted, containerized development environment that you can connect to from Visual Studio Code.
+If Instruqt is not working for you, you can also use GitHub Codespaces.
+A GitHub Codespace is a cloud-hosted, containerized development environment that you can connect to from Visual Studio Code.
 It comes pre-configured with all the tools you need to build and run the application.

-In the case of this application, you can even use the online IDE to edit the code and see the changes reflected in the running application.
+Similar to Instruqt, you can even use Codespaces as an online IDE to edit the code and see the changes reflected in the running application.

 - π NodeJS/Express